pedroalvesbatista/singularity-admindocs/installation.rst

 Before you begin
 ----------------

-If you have an earlier version of Singularity installed, you should :ref:`remove it <remove-an-old-version>` before executing the installation commands.
+If you have an earlier version of Apptainer installed, you should :ref:`remove it <remove-an-old-version>` before executing the installation commands.
 You will also need to install some dependencies and install `Go <https://golang.org/>`_.